More Hot Water for Letitia James - April 17th, Hour 3

 I want you to think about what you said.

-I I again I'm attempting to right now, so I'd ask you to please give the space and try to listen here.
+So I'd ask you to please give the space and try to listen here.

 As I said once again, never did I say I felt joy that this man died.

-I said again that I felt joy that millions of Americans are or millions of really wealthy Americans and privileged Americans are forcing or forced to wake up to the reality that nearly 70,000 Americans die each year due to lack of health insurance.
+I said again that I felt joy that millions of Americans are millions of really wealthy Americans and privileged Americans are forcing or forced to wake up to the reality that nearly 70,000 Americans die each year due to lack of health insurance.

 Why would any human being with a conscience and soul be joyful over an assassination of any person?